UsamaSarwar/isar_db/packages/isar_db/README.md

 - 🧪 **ACID semantics**.
 Rely on database consistency
 - 💃 **Static typing**.
 Compile-time checked and autocompleted queries
 - ✨ **Beautiful documentation**.
 Readable, easy to understand and ever-improving

-Join the [Telegram group](https://t.me/isardb) for discussion and sneak peeks of new versions of the DB.

 If you want to say thank you, star us on GitHub and like us on pub.dev 🙌💙